The Pressure to Be Great

 Recognizing and Naming Your Inner Critic

-Recognizing and naming your inner critic can be a powerful tool in managing imposter syndrome.
+Recognizing and naming your inner critic can be a powerful tool in managing imposter syndrome and its neural mechanisms.
+Explore how conquering cognitive mind traps unlocks success.
 The inner critic is the negative, self-critical voice that fuels feelings of inadequacy and self-doubt.
-By acknowledging and naming this voice, individuals can begin to separate themselves from it and recognize that it is not a reflection of their true abilities or worth.
+By acknowledging and naming this voice, individuals can begin to separate themselves from it and recognize it does not reflect their true abilities or worth.

 Ways to Help You Name Your Inner Critic